What's Trending in Valentine Nails for 2026

 This maintenance step takes literally two minutes and extends your manicure's glossy finish significantly.
 The fresh top coat also seals any micro-chips before they become visible damage.

-Handle Opening/Pulling with Care
+Handle Opening and Pulling with Care

 Use your finger pads, not your nails, for opening cans, peeling stickers, or pulling on tight clothing.
-I've watched clients chip freshly done nails within hours by using them as tools.
+We've watched clients chip freshly done nails within hours by using them as tools.
 Your nails are not screwdrivers, can openers, or pry bars, despite how tempting it is to use them that way.

 If you find yourself constantly using your nails as tools, consider keeping a small multi-tool in your bag.
 It'll save your manicure and probably your natural nails from damage too.